upendravarma/whatsapp-to-slack/README.md

 Keywords:

-whatsapp to slack
+whatsapp to slack,
-export from whatsapp
+export from whatsapp,
-import to slack
+import to slack,
 whatsapp group to slack channel